twilio/twilio-python/UPGRADE.md

 ## [2024-03-07] 9.x.x to 10.x.x
 ### Overview

 ##### Twilio Python Helper Library’s major version 10.0.0 is now available.
-We ensured that you can upgrade to Python helper Library 10.0.0 version without any breaking changes of existing apis

-Behind the scenes Python Helper is now auto-generated via OpenAPI with this release.
-This enables us to rapidly add new features and enhance consistency across versions and languages.
+Twiml Voice has a breaking change.
+Please refer to docs.

 Twiml Attribute speechModel is now of type string.

 ## [2024-02-20] 8.x.x to 9.x.x